fnhuang/fnooi/content/blogen/_index.md

 weight: 100
 ---

+Welcome to my blog.
 Beyond a place for sharing, this space is a platform for my language practice.
 As such, each post will be bilingual.
 It will be in English, and in one of the following languages: Indonesian, Chinese, or Russian.
+There will be a new post every month.